Medical Aid Questions

 The Difference Between A Medical Aid Hospital Plan and Hospital Cash Insurance.

-Hospital accounts are usually settled in full and related accounts (doctors and other providers) are settled at the particular scheme tariff.
+Hospital accounts usually settled in full; related accounts settled at scheme tariff.

 In-hospital cover only.

-Cash benefits usually range from R200 to R5 000 per day, depending on the plan.
+Cash benefits range from R200 to R5,000 per day, depending on plan.

-Pre-existing medical conditions may be excluded for 3 and/or 12 months.
+Pre-existing conditions may be excluded for 3 or 12 months.

-Most plans will cover hospitalisation due to accident from the start date.
+Most plans cover hospitalisation due to accidents from start date.

-Depending on your plan, cover for hospitalisation due to illness starts after either 6 or 12 months.
+Cover for illness starts after 6 or 12 months.

-Payment usually directly to the hospital and providers.Payment directly to the member, who must settle accounts.
+Payments usually made directly to hospitals and providers Payments made directly to the member, who must settle bills

-Medical schemes are non-profit organisations.
-Short-term insurers are for-profit companies.
+Medical schemes operate as non-profit organisations Short-term insurers are for-profit companies

 ONLY Medical Aid Hospital Plans cover your emergency or planned expenses in hospital.